eauleaf/xlr/README.md

 `xlr` has taken hundreds of hours to write, test, and re-write.
 I hope it makes your work easier.
-If you do find it helpful, please consider paying it forward with support to Ukraine: <https://u24.gov.ua/>
+If you do find it helpful, please consider paying it forward by supporting Ukraine: <https://u24.gov.ua/>